 - Saturated e.g. palm, coconut

-Typically, if the label declares “vegetable oil” and is high in saturated fat, then there is a very high likelihood that the oil base is palm oil, with the exception of coconut oil.
+Typically, if the label declares ‘vegetable oil’ and is high in saturated fat, it’s very likely that the oil base is palm oil, with the exception of coconut oil.

 Palm Oil Card

 We have developed a palm oil card which lists some of the most common names for palm oil to help you.

 If you would like us to post you a palm oil card, please send a stamped self addressed envelope to: